 Stop, Look and Listen! is a series of free chamber music and jazz concerts presented in one of Houston’s most inspiring and stimulating environments, the world-renowned Menil Collection.
 These museum concerts feature unconventional, interactive concert formats and fun, adventurous musical selections.
 The programs are often designed to celebrate specific artwork on display in the museum.

 Music at Methodist

-Music at Methodist is a series of free concerts presented on the third Monday of each month from January through April at Methodist Sugar Land Hospital.
+Music at Methodist is a series of free concerts presented on the third Monday of each month at Methodist Sugar Land Hospital.
 Each concert is an opportunity for Da Camera artists to connect with hospital patients and staff in a variety of ways.
 For those patients who are unable to attend the main concert, the music is recorded and broadcast directly into their rooms and the instrumentalists follow up by visiting floors and rooms to deliver mini-concerts directly to the patients.